 What is vetting?

-You’ll have access to sensitive government information, so you’ll require the highest level of security clearance.
+As you’ll have access to sensitive government information you will require the highest level of security clearance.
 This is known as Developed Vetting (DV).
-The DV process can be lengthy, but it’s our way of understanding whether it’s suitable for you to have access to sensitive information.
-It also ensures that we minimize any risks to you, or us.
+The DV process can be lengthy, but it’s our way of understanding whether it’s appropriate for you to have access to classified information and it ensures that we minimise any risks to you or us.

 Advice to candidates

 It’s really important that you’re discreet about your application.
-You shouldn’t post about your application on social media and you should strictly limit who you tell.
-You should also only launch your application from within the UK but if you are based overseas and wish to apply, please contact our recruitment team.
+You should not post about your vetting application on social media and you should strictly limit who you tell.
+You should also only launch your application from within the UK.
+If you are based overseas and wish to apply, please contact our recruitment team.

 Drugs and criminal activity

 We have a strict no drugs policy.
 We don’t accept the use, possession or supply of illegal drugs, (including use of drugs that are illegal in the UK but are legal in other countries) or misuse of prescribed medication.
 You must adhere to our policy from the moment you submit your application form.
 You’ll also be required to undergo a drug test as part of your application.
-Having a criminal record doesn’t necessarily mean we won’t consider you for DV as each case is judged on an individual basis.
+Having a criminal record isn’t necessarily a blocker to getting DV (working for our organisation), and each case will be assessed on an individual basis.

 You’ll usually need to have been a resident in the UK for seven out of the last ten years before applying for a role with us.
 This is particularly important if you were born outside the UK.
 But we do assess each case individually.
 There are some common exceptions like studying abroad, living overseas with parents or serving with HM Forces.
 We’ll just need references for the time you lived abroad.

 To be eligible to apply, you must be a British Citizen.
-One of your parents must be a British Citizen or must have the nationality or citizenship from our approved list of countries*.
-If you hold dual nationality, of which one component is British, you will nonetheless be considered.
+If you hold dual nationality, of which one component is British, your application will still be considered.

-You can apply at the age of 17 years and 6 months.
+You can apply at the age of 17 years.
 If successful, you will not be offered a start date prior to your 18th birthday.